keras-team/keras-hub/.gemini/styleguide.md

 - **Off-by-one errors**: In sequence packing, cache indexing, or position ID computation
 - **Incorrect dtype**: Mixed-precision casting that silently loses precision
 - **Mismatched config fields**: A config value used in one file but named differently in another
+- **`.get()` with default values in converter files**: Avoid using `.get(key, default)` in converter/config code — if a config key is missing, it should raise an error, not silently fall back to a default that may be wrong for future checkpoints

 #### 5.6 Performance and Scaling
 - Are there unnecessary tensor copies or redundant computations?